 - The right to transfer ownership

 - Potential passive income

 - 1031 exchange eligibility

-A single tenant in common cannot legally sell the entire property without permission from all co-owners.
-If all owners agree to sell, the property can go on the market and if it makes a profit, each owner receives a share that’s equal to their ownership share.
-There’s also the option for the remaining tenants in common to buy out a co-owner.
+A tenant in common cannot legally sell the entire property without obtaining permission from all other co-owners.
+If all owners agree to sell, the property can go to market.
+If it generates a profit, each owner receives a share of sale proceeds that’s equal to their ownership percentage.
+There’s also the option for the remaining tenants in common to buy out a dissenting co-owner.
 When one co-owner wants to sell but the other owners do not, the TIC can only sell their share of the property, of which they have legal rights.

 If a tenant in common refuses to sell, a co-owner can force the sale of the TIC or do a partition.
 A tenant in common can petition the court to do a forced sale of the entire property.
-In this situation, the court takes control of the property and the court performs a forced sale.
+In this situation, the court takes control of the property and the court performs a forced sale on the courthouse steps.
 Once the property is sold, proceeds are distributed amongst the tenants according to their ownership interest.
 The court may also take into account the unequal interests of each tenant in common when disbursing proceeds from a sale.

 A TIC can also ask the court to perform a partition of the property.
 This involves physically splitting the property.
 This can only happen if it’s possible to divide the property so that each tenant receives a parcel of land of equal value.
 Once the property is divided and the TIC is dissolved, each tenant receives a deed to their piece of property.

 Breakups can be tough, but depending on the situation, there may be various options available for tenants in common.